Life Enhancing Super Antioxidant!

 Resveratrol is a naturally occurring antioxidant found in grapes and peanuts.
 It is present in grapevines, seeds, and roots, but the highest concentration is found in grape skins.
 The concentration of resveratrol is much higher in red wine than white wine due to the grapes used and the production process.
 For red wine, the skin and the seeds are involved in the process and the beneficial polyphenols are transferred to the wine.

 Both resveratrol and proanthocyanidin have natural polyphenols that provide many health benefits.
-First, they act as powerful antioxidants helping the body neutralize free radical damage, believed to play a part in organ deterioration and aging.
+First, they act as powerful antioxidants helping the body neutralize free radical damage.
 These antioxidants are even more powerful than vitamins C and E. They support cardiovascular health by helping the body sustain healthy cholesterol levels and influencing blood chemistry.
 Research has shown that they can help normalize certain brain proteins to improve memory functions.
 They seem to stimulate the cells to produce bones and preserve bone strength.